ai/transition-events/README.md

 callback (for example, you add transition to hover, and object looses hover in the middle of animation).

-## $.fn.afterTransition

-Plugin has `$.fn.afterTransition` function to execute callback after transition end `delay + (durationPart * duration)`.
-If browser doesn’t support CSS Transitions, callbacks will be called immediately (because there will be no animation).

-Main difference with `$.fn.transitionEnd` is that this method executes callback only once, `$.fn.transitionEnd` will add callback for all future transitions.
-Also this function doesn’t check, that transition is really finished (it can be canceled in the middle) and it doesn’t really synchronized with transition.

-If transition is set for several properties, `$.fn.transitionEnd` will execute callback on every property.

 ## Event object

 Callbacks get object with properties: